zpirzada/azure-container-networking/docs/feature/dualstack/Cilium-dualstack.md

 ## Overview

-With the current CNS solution for dualstack we are setting the NNC to pass multiple NCs with CIDR to be unrolled and added to a pool that contains both v6 and v4 IPs.
-Since we are planning to use Cilium CNI for the Linux dualstack solution we need to make add and additional CNS API to allow for a dualstack cluster to get multiple IPs.
-Currently azure-ipam handles the [`CmdAdd`](https://github.com/Azure/azure-container-networking/blob/master/azure-ipam/ipam.go#:~:text=func%20(p%20*IPAMPlugin)%20CmdAdd(args%20*cniSkel.CmdArgs)%20error%20%7B) command from Cilium CNI and sends an IP request to CNS.
-In Overlay, CNS then looks through the pool and picks the first IP found that isn’t used.
-For dualstack we need to change three things:
+With the current DNC/DNC-RC solution for dualstack we are setting the NNC to pass multiple NCs with a CIDR to be unrolled and added to a pool that contains both v6 and v4 IPs.
+For CNI/CNS we need to be able to ensure that we are able to assign an IP from both of these NCs when creating pods and will do so using the following changes:
-1. A new contract type to allow for a slice of IPs to be returned
+1. Create a new contract type to allow for a slice of IPs to be returned
-2. A new API that acts similar to the current API but expects uses new contract as a return type
+2. Create a new API that acts similar to the current API but uses the new contract as a return type to return multiple IPs
-3. Changes need to be made in CNS ipam so that we return an IP for each NC
+3. Make changes to existing functions in ipam so that one IP is assigned per NC to a pod

 ## Current Implementation